dmohle/tPythonMidtermFa23/README.md

 genAnimalName(): Create an animal name based on input from a community fundraiser (animalNames.txt). genZooHabitat(): Assign each new animal to a habitat.
 Each species must have its own habitat.
 Input Data Format
-The information about arriving animals will arrive in the following format with an unknown number of lines:
+The information about arriving animals will arrive in the following format with an unknown number of lines (arrivingAnimals.txt):

-sql
-Copy code
 4 year old female hyena, born in spring, tan color, 70 pounds, from Friguia Park, Tunisia 12 year old male hyena, born in fall, brown color, 150 pounds, from Friguia Park, Tunisia 4 year old male hyena, born in spring, black color, 120 pounds, from Friguia Park, Tunisia